Cognigy/Documentation/docs/en/docs/ai/installation/kustomize-to-helm-migration.md

 kubectl get pv
 ```

-After that deploy the PVCs file which has been modified in [Prepare storage migration](#prepare-storage-migration) section
+2. Deploy the PVCs manifests which has been modified in [Prepare Persistent Volumes](#prepare-persistent-volumes) section.

 ```bash
 # apply modified PVCs to the cluster